isungchiang/COMP9900/ReadMe.md

 Required Libraries:
 json, urllib, config, render_template, request, url_for, redirect, session

 ## Notice：We use free account of Microsoft Auzre, the service will be stoped after 2018/06/01.
-If you run this porject after that date, please contact any of us to renew the account.
+If you run this project after that date, please contact any of us to renew the account.

 ## Setup